Skip to content

 How to use these reference tables

 The Reference section is a quick chairside companion for common optometric normal values and lookup tables.
-Each page focuses on a specific domain such as binocular vision, refractive status, IOP and pachymetry interpretation, medication cap colors, dry eye grading, or Fitzpatrick skin typing for IPL planning.
+Each page focuses on a specific clinical domain: binocular vision, refractive status, IOP and pachymetry interpretation, medication cap colors, dry eye test normal values, or Fitzpatrick skin typing for IPL planning.
 Use these tables to frame findings and guide clinical reasoning, not as a substitute for a comprehensive exam or clinical judgment.

 Binocular vision and refractive status